remotion-dev/remotion/packages/docs/docs/gpu.md

 - 2D Canvas graphics
 - GPU-accelerated CSS properties such as `box-shadow`, `filter: blur()` and `filter: drop-shadow`

-If a GPU is available, it should be enabled by default while rendering the preview.
+If a GPU is available, it should be enabled by default while in the Remotion Studio or Remotion Player.
 However, in headless mode, Chromium disables the GPU, leading to a significant slowdown in rendering time.

 ## Use `--gl=angle` for local renders